swatisingh0107/OJDatasetAnalysis/README.md

 |STORE|Which of 5 possible stores the sale occured at|

 ## Objective
-This project is aimed to analyze the following:
+Assumption is that there is higher margin on the sale of MM.
+The store chain wants to increase their overall revenue and would like to know the following:
-1. What variables influnece the sale of MM?
+1. What variables influnece the sales of MM?
+Based on the highly significant variable , the store can devise strategies to improve the sales of MM.
 2. Can we have a predictive model to predict the probability of customers buying MM?

 To achieve this aim, we will first perform exploratory data analysis to prepare the data for modelling.
-Later in the project, we will perform various machine learning algorithms to identify features for modelling and compare two prediction models : Logistic regression vs Support Vector Machine.
+Later in this project, we will perform various machine learning algorithms to identify features for modelling and compare two prediction models : Logistic regression vs Support Vector Machine.

 ## Exploratory Data Analysis
 Let's load some R packages to assist with our analysis